 Goldwater Materials Science Facility

-The Goldwater Materials Science facility provides an extensive array of analytical tools and techniques for optical, structural and surface analysis, surface morphology, chemistry and microscopy, and synthesis and processing.
-Widely used techniques include X-ray diffraction and topography, atomic force microscopy, FT-IR and Raman Spectroscopy, Auger and X-ray photoelectron spectroscopy, optical and stylus profilometry, residual gas analysis, ellipsometry, and thin film synthesis.
+The Goldwater Materials Science facility provides an extensive array of analytical tools and techniques for optical, structural, and surface analysis, surface morphology, chemistry and microscopy, and synthesis and processing.
+Widely used techniques include X-ray diffraction and topography, atomic force microscopy, FT-IR and Raman Spectroscopy, X-ray photoelectron spectroscopy, optical and stylus profilometry, residual gas analysis, ellipsometry, and thin film synthesis.